Frequently Asked Questions

-It is our goal to have 100% Satellite Office accessibility for all voters.
-In compliance with federal and state law, we provide the following services to voters with disabilities:
+It is our goal to have accessible voting locations for all voters.
+Locations are surveyed for accessibility per the Americans with Disabilities Act regulations.
+We provide the following services to voters with disabilities:

-- Wheelchair accessible voting booths at all Stanislaus County Satellite Offices
+- Wheelchair accessible voting booths at voting locations

 Questions About Running For Office

-Candidate qualifications and filing requirements are specific for different elective offices.
+Candidate qualifications and filing requirements are specific for each elected office.
 For general information regarding candidate qualifications, filing requirements, filing periods, campaign statement/financial disclosure reporting, ask for Candidate Services at 209-525-5200 or 209-525-5230 for Spanish language assistance.